 many different angles, novel solutions can come about.

 Until next time, let’s not claim the first perspective that comes to mind when looking at a problem.
-Let’s take some time to see as if through a kaleidoscope.
+Let’s take some time to see as if seeing through a kaleidoscope with may different angles.